mickem/nscp-docs/reference/generic/WEBServer.rst

 .. default-domain:: nscp

 .. module:: WEBServer
     :synopsis: A server that listens for incoming HTTP connection and processes incoming requests.
+It provides both a WEB UI as well as a REST API in addition to simplifying configuration of WEB Server module.

 =================================
 :module:`WEBServer` --- WEBServer
 =================================
 A server that listens for incoming HTTP connection and processes incoming requests.
+It provides both a WEB UI as well as a REST API in addition to simplifying configuration of WEB Server module.